terratags/terratags/docs/exemptions.md

 1. **Legacy Resources**: Older resources that cannot be easily updated
 2. **Special Purpose Resources**: Resources with a specific purpose that don't fit the standard tagging model
-3. **Resource Limitations**: Some AWS resources have limitations on tagging
-4. **Default Tag Inheritance**: Resources that inherit tags from other sources
+3. **Default Tag Inheritance**: Resources that inherit tags from other sources

 ## Best Practices for Exemptions